mjacobs1341/Mellys-Closet/README.md

 ### Manual Testing:

-- The manual testing process, which includes the Test Plan, Test Cases and Bug Report can be found in the [Manual Testing](https://github.com/mjacobs1341/Mellys-Closet/tree/main/manual-testing)section for Melly's Closet.
+- The manual testing process, which includes the Test Plan, Test Cases and Bug Report can be found in the [Manual Testing](https://github.com/mjacobs1341/Mellys-Closet/tree/main/manual-testing) section of Melly's Closet.

 ### Automation Testing:
 - The automation testing for Melly's Closet is handled in [Cypress](https://github.com/mjacobs1341/Mellys-Closet/tree/main/automation-testing/cypress/e2e).
 These test scripts automate tests to validate key functionality, such as:

-- Product selection
+- **Product selection**
-- Navigation links functionality
+- **Sign-up/Login validation**
-- Verifying page elements and correct display
+- **Navigation links functionality**

- You can find the detailed manual testing process (Test Plan, Test Cases and Bug Report) in [Manual Testing for Melly's Closet](https://github.com/mjacobs1341/Mellys-Closet/tree/main/manual-testing).
+- **Verifying page elements and correct display**

 ---